+Additionally, it is important to note that the IRS doesn't know when you buy gold, so it is important to keep track of your purchases for tax purposes.
+To understand more about this topic, you can refer to our Free Gold IRA guide which provides a comprehensive overview of the risk-free rate of gold.
 The risk-free asset is only applied in theory, but its real safety is rarely called into question until events go far beyond normal daily volatile markets.
 While it's easy to refute theories that use a risk-free asset as a basis, there are other limited options.
 The risk-free rate is an important component for MPT.
 As indicated in the following figure, the risk-free rate is the baseline where you can find the lowest return with the lowest risk.

 Because there are limited options for use instead of the U.S. UU.
 The Treasury bill helps to understand other areas of risk that may have indirect effects on risk-free assumptions.
 The government has never defaulted on any of its debt obligations, the risk of default has increased during extreme economic events.